YuzhouPeng/Information-Retrieval-News/README.md

 # Lucene-Project
-This project is about how to use lucene to query cranfield collection
+This project is about how to use lucene to query multiple datasets